 I held a workshop/panel on writing a comic book at the Mobile Literary Festival (March 3, 2018, 9am-4:30pm).
 Because there’s so much that goes into creating a comic book, I decided to focus on everything that is done before you draw the first panel.

 This post touches on information from the workshop/panel and gives examples and more information that hopefully will give you a good place to start when you decide you want to try your hand at writing a comic book.
-You don’t have to have attended the presentation to use this resource, but hopefully both the workshop and this entry prove useful.
+You don’t have to have attended the presentation to use this resource.

 Okay, the basics.
 Before you start working on the actual script, you need to create what is often referred to as the bible to the story.
 This is a notebook or file that has all the important information you need to know to compose a solid story.
 Here’s a quick, but certainly not complete list.